 - Is ‘The Cat in the Hat’ Racist?

 Blog Owner Note: If you reached this post because you were seeking the ‘old’ Dr. Seuss posts I had on the blog, they are no longer here.
-In light of this new information, I cannot in good conscience recommend that Dr. Seuss be unapologetically celebrated.
+In light of this new (to me) information, I cannot in good conscience recommend that Dr. Seuss be unapologetically celebrated.